 The UK isn’t exactly known for its cuisine, but that doesn’t mean there’s nothing good to eat in London.

 Of course, you can always go with classic British pub grub like fish & chips, pies, bangers & mash, and all that good stuff.
-And you definitely should have at least one meal in a pub with a few pints while you’re backpacking London.
+And you definitely should have at least one meal in a pub with a few pints while you’re traveling to London.

 But in a city as diverse as London, you can find cuisine from all corners of the globe.